You choose your audience.

 You decide all of those things because you’re the boss, and you answer to nobody.

 But let’s face it; few endeavors are as independent-spirited as blogging.

 And that’s why, as the holiday weekend approaches in the US, we’re delighted to showcase a collection of outstanding posts created by bloggers who truly embrace that spirit of independence by sharing their ideas, on their terms, with a waiting world.

-Some are beginning bloggers tentatively taking their first steps; others are experienced bloggers who continue to hone their craft.
+Some have just started a blog and are tentatively taking their first steps; others are experienced bloggers who continue to hone their craft.

 But regardless of where you’d place yourself on that spectrum – or even if you’re only now thinking of launching a blog – you’ll find plenty here to motivate and inspire you.

 The True Meaning of Independence for Bloggers

 When independence and blogging are mentioned in the same breath, they often conjure up an image of location-independent bloggers building their internet businesses while hopping from one exotic location to the next.

 But while that lifestyle is the dream of some, it’s a narrow view of the independence afforded bloggers.

 More important is their freedom of expression – independence from anyone else’s rules or predetermined agenda.